 - there is an organized taxi queue at the airport

-- Uber and Lyft pickups at the airport are more heavily regulated, so you may not be able to find as many Uber drivers, meaning taxis are more favored at the airport
+Uber and Lyft pickups at the airport are more heavily regulated , so you may not be able to find as many Uber drivers, meaning taxis are more favored at the airportregulations have eased up on Uber/Lyft drivers, so prices are reasonable and availability is high now

-- they have vans, which is good for larger parties
+- they have vans, which is good for larger groups

 - Japanese speaking drivers available